good-php/reflection/README.md

 PHP is in a state where some very vital features only exist in userland (i.e. PHPStan), like generics, tuple types, conditional types, type aliases and more.
-When you need reflection, you usually also need it work with all of those userland features.
+When you need reflection, you usually also need it to work with all of those userland features.
 Obviously, PHP's built in reflection doesn't do that.

-And while custom reflection libraries do exist (like `roave/better-reflection`), none of them actually try to parse, understand and help with PHPDoc based types and features from modern-day PHP.
+While custom reflection libraries do exist (like `roave/better-reflection`), none of them are capable of parsing or understanding PHPDoc based types and features from modern-day PHP.
 Furthermore, not all of them are performant enough to be used in runtime (e.g. outside of tooling).

-This library aims to be both runtime-ready (using some very very performant caching) and to cover the entire set of features of both built-in reflection and PHPStan features.
+This library aims to be both runtime-ready (using some performant caching and lazy resolving) and to cover the entire set of features of both built-in reflection and PHPStan features.

 The perfect scenario here would be for PHPStan to simply extract it's own reflection into a package, but this has already [been declined](https://github.com/phpstan/phpstan/discussions/4646) by the project author @ondrejmirtes, and understandably so.
+I've tried extracting it myself by relocating parts of the PHPStan code, but it has proven to be complex, unreliable and most importantly - slow to execute.

+So instead this projects attempts to fill the holes of the native reflection and modernize the API in the process.
+Most of the API is defined with interfaces which you can extend to implement things you need done.

 ### What does it do